cesarvr/blog/content/post/istio-2.5.md

 }
 ```

+We used the method chaining discussed before, this way we just subscribe once.

 ### Saving State

-To make our *Stat* class useful we are going to persist its state by creating a *sophisticated* in-memory database.
+To make our *Stat* class useful we are going to persist its state by creating a nice *in-memory* database.

 ```js
 class Stats {